Frequent Questions (FAQ)

 The Green option exists for individuals with a certificate of Slovak Living Abroad Certificate (SLAC) who can convert it into Slovak citizenship after three years of residency.
 In order to obtain a SLAC, you have to fulfil different requirements for ancestry.
 Generally, your direct ancestor must have self-identified as being of Slovak nationality.
 There is no explicit requirement that your ancestors were citizens, or that they ever lived in Slovakia or Czechoslovakia.
 But you must have proof of their self-identification, such as through census documents.

 By law, it can last a maximum of 24 months, unless the authority needs to consult different authorities on your case.
 During this period, all applicants must have at least temporary residence in Slovakia, which usually means they have to spend at least 183 days per year in the country.
 However, individuals with pre-existing residence in another EU state have a more advantageous regime.
 Again, exceptions might apply.
+The experience so far shows that the processing time take around one year.
+This can change in the future.

-5. Who exactly qualifies as a Czechoslovak citizen?
+4. Who exactly qualifies as a Czechoslovak citizen?

 This is a complex question, which usually requires reviewing your particular circumstances.
 Here are three simple rules of thumb: